EyeSeeTea/training-app-blessed/README.md

 ### App logo

 Add `REACT_APP_LOGO_PATH` to change the path from where the app is loading the logo image on Homepage.
 Since the root path is `public`, the variable value must be preceded by `img/`.
+By default, if the value is left blank, WHO logo will show up.